 everything looked to be normal.
 Then he noticed some members of the staff, in fact, the noncom and his three cronies, coming out the back as several cars lined up.
 Next thing, they loaded the vehicles with what appeared

 there.
-He carefully noted all he saw, then continued on his way ... trying to weigh its significance, and his plays.
+He carefully noted all he saw, then continued on his way, trying to weigh its significance, and his plays.

 Afterwards, he timed his jaunts carefully, witnessing the same behavior several times each week.

 Like a lot of folks, McKenzie learned to adjust to life’s challenges on the fly.
 By then, he had become content with walking, or riding his motorcycle into town for his real meals.
 On one of those forays, he

 McKenzie decided to

 At some level, McKenzie wished it had been he who

-made it all come together... it wasn't meant to be.
+made it all come together.
+It wasn't meant to be.
 Like most, he was simply trying to survive and get by.
 He had not yet evolved into a man of decisive and immediate action.

 Not long afterwards, there was a

-combined military/civilian police raid on the cafeteria, and an overnight change in personnel.
-Afterwards, menus improved dramatically.
+combined military and civilian police raid on the cafeteria, and an overnight change in personnel.
+Subsequently, menus improved dramatically.

 They never talked further to the issue, except the Captain continued

 McKenzie once asked him why he continued to enter from the rear.
 The officer responded that

 Words to ponder.

-his own fated path.
-He remained in the good Captain's debt for a life lesson learned.
+and in time, came to share several adventures.
+They ultimately parted ways, each taking his own fated life path.
+He felt to always remain in the good Captain's debt for a life lesson learned.
 Over the years, as he

-continued his own growth and transformation, McKenzie often emulated the Captain’s fine example... stand with the people who drive the engine ... see that every last person gets their due ... and never step over those
+continued his own growth and transformation, McKenzie took care to emulate the Captain’s fine example.
+Stand with the people who drive the engine, see that every last person gets their due, and never step over those